minprog/pyprog/quality/comments/index.md

      David J. Malan

      - Says hello to the world.
-     - Demonstrates use of printf.
+     - Demonstrates use of print.
     """

 Atop each of your functions (except, perhaps, main) should be multi-line comments